AlexParamonov/save_queue/README.md

 Copyright
 ---------
 Copyright © 2011 Alexander N Paramonov.
-See LICENSE for details.
+Released under the MIT License.
+See the LICENSE file for further details.